jbridson/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 You might have noticed that we duplicate the same template code between both views when it comes to displaying the details on students and mentors.
-We'll fix this for students, by introducing a new template for them.
+We'll fix this for students by introducing a new template for them.

 **themes/simple/templates/Includes/StudentInfo.ss**